salcedoe/MtMdocs/docs/dataProcessing/groupStats.md

     "William"     M     15      66.5       112
 ```

-In this table, the columns contain the **variables**, so we have five variables: Name, Sex, Age, Height, and Weight.
-The rows contain the **observations**, so we have 20 observations.
-Row 1 contains all of the observed metrics from Alfred and and row 20 contains all the observed metrics from William.
-This appears to a table of metrics from a group of young students.
+…Remember, the columns contain the **variables**, so we have five variables: `Name`, `Sex`, `Age`, `Height`, and `Weight`.
+The rows contain the **observations**, so we have `20` observations.
+Row `1` contains all of the observed metrics from `Alfred`, whereas row `20` contains all the observed metrics from `William`.

+This table has both Quantitative and Qualitative data.
+The Quantitative data columns are `Age`, `Height`, and `Weight`, whereas the Qualitative Data Columns are `Name` and `Sex`.

 ## Grouping Variables

-In our table we have both Quantitative and Qualitative data.
-The Quantitative data columns are Age, Height, and Weight, whereas the Qualitative Data Columns are Name and Sex.

-So in our analysis, we will calculate stats like mean and standard deviation of the Quantitative data (e.g. mean height), and we will group those statistics using the Qualitative data (e.g. mean female weight).
+In our analysis, we want to calculate stats like mean and standard deviation of the Quantitative data (e.g. mean height), but we want to group those statistics using the Qualitative data (e.g. mean female weight).
+So, we need to use the `Sex` column as a grouping variable.

 A grouping variable is a variable that helps group the observations (e.g. the rows).